Teen loses control, crashes into Red Rat clothing store

 Police are investigating the 7.30pm incident.

-“The vehicle involved has lost control at the roundabout with Robert Street, colliding with a parked vehicle and the storefront of a retail store,” a police spokesperson said.
+“The vehicle involved has lost control at the roundabout with Robert Street, colliding with a parked vehicle and the storefront of a (John Street) retail store,” a police spokesperson said.

 “Fortunately, the 17-year-old driver did not sustain any injuries, nor did any members of the public.”